Nima-Mollaei/BMI-Calculator/README.md

 # 🌟 BMI Calculator

 A user-friendly **BMI (Body Mass Index)** calculator built with Python and Tkinter.
-This app helps users easily calculate their BMI based on their height and weight, and visually indicates the health Category.
+This app helps users easily calculate their BMI based on their height and weight, and visually indicates the health category.

 ---